FilippoGaravaglia/DevMemory/README.md

 ---

-## Why DevMemory?
+## Project goal

-Software engineers often work across many tasks, branches, repositories, meetings, code reviews, and AI/chat sessions.

-Useful context is easily lost.

-DevMemory aims to become a personal engineering knowledge base that can answer questions like:
+DevMemory aims to become a personal engineering knowledge base for developers who want to preserve context across tasks, branches, code reviews and AI-assisted development sessions.

-- What did I change last time in this area?
-- Which files are usually involved in this feature?
-- What decisions did I make during that refactor?
-- Which tasks touched this component?
-- What lessons did I learn from a previous bug fix?
-- Which memories are related to this project, tag, or file?

-The long-term goal is to provide a local, searchable, extensible memory layer for everyday software engineering work.
+The long-term goal is to provide a local, searchable and extensible memory layer for everyday software engineering work.

 ---